tarasiscom/Lv-273/src/EPA.Common/dbinterfaces/README.md

+# Dbinterfaces

-# This directory holds public interfaces that web will use to access to service on db side.
+This directory contains public interfaces that web will use to access to service on db side.